 In theory, all students begin preparing for the OSSLT from the time they start school.
 This is because the OSSLT is designed to assess the skills taught in the Ontario English curriculum from kindergarten to Grade 9.

 Oftentimes, native English-speaking students also benefit from extra preparation for the OSSLT.
-Teachers may begin to prepare for the OSSLT well before the exam date in Grade 10 – this preparation is especially vigorous in the 9th and 10th Grades.
-Through various reading and witing activities, teachers can “teach to the test” in order to help students prepare for the OSSLT.
+Teachers may begin to prepare for the OSSLT well before the exam date in Grade 10 – this preparation is especially vigorous in the 9th and 10th grades.
+Through various reading and writing activities, teachers can “teach to the test” in order to help students prepare for the OSSLT.

 Additionally, students can practice for the OSSLT independently or with a tutor.
-Students are encouraged to work on the practice exercises in the OSSLT section on the Education Quality and Accountability Office (EQAO) website.
+These practice tests include articles, multiple-choice questions, and written response prompts that resemble the mandated tasks for the OSSLT.
+Students are also encouraged to work on the practice exercises in the OSSLT section on the Education Quality and Accountability Office (EQAO) website.

 1. Review the skills assessed on the Ontario Secondary School Literacy Test